Rethinking industrial policy in the digital age: challenges for Europe

 All-day conference about how the European policy-making will have to adapt to the digital transformation.

-At this flagship event we aim to look at the digital transformation and the disruption it may cause in various fields.
-Consisting of four panels, the event will provide a platform to look at 4 different aspects of the digital age: industrial policy, competition policy, Internet of things, and sustainability.
+At this high-profile conference we looked at the digital transformation and the disruption it may cause in various fields.
+Consisting of four panels, the event provided a platform to look at 4 different aspects of the digital age: industrial policy, competition policy, Internet of things, and sustainability.

 Check-in and welcome coffee

 Chair: Reinhilde Veugelers, Senior Fellow

 Maarten Camps, Secretary General at the Dutch Ministry of Economic Affairs and Climate Policy